timklapdor/uimagine-website/_events/weimagine-mixed-reality.md

 external_link: []

 ---
-This professional learning season is being held over a 5 week period in the months of August and September.
+This professional learning season was held over a 5 week period in the months of August and September.

-Each week, we will be hosting two 1 hour online sessions, exploring concepts, issues, technologies, programs, and the affordances of virtual reality (VR), augmented reality (AR) and mixed reality (MR) in higher education.
+Each week, we hosted two 1 hour online sessions, exploring concepts, issues, technologies, programs, and the affordances of virtual reality (VR), augmented reality (AR) and mixed reality (MR) in higher education.

-Featured speakers include researchers, educators and industry leaders engaging in VR, AR and/or MR. Each online session consists of a 30 min presentation followed by a Q&A session, then open discussion on the ways these technologies could be used to support teaching and learning at CSU.
+Featured speakers included researchers, educators and industry leaders engaging in VR, AR and/or MR. Each online session consisted of a 30 min presentation followed by a Q&A session, then open discussion on the ways these technologies could be used to support teaching and learning at CSU.

-Calendar invites for each session and details on how to connect are listed below.
-More information will come and we'll be posting slides and recordings as soon as they're available!
+You can view the sessions in the videos below.